15% OFF Topaz Labs with the code CAPTUREATHOME15

-As you can see after the previous comparison, the best noise reduction software does not exist.
+As you can see after the previous comparison, the best noise reduction software is Topaz Denoise AI.

-Choosing the best noise reduction software will depend on many factors, such as the type of photography you do, the workflow you follow and your budget.
+However, even though Denoise AI is the most well-rounded, it’s not perfect, and the decision to use a specific piece of software depends on many factors, such as the type of photography you do, the workflow you follow, and your budget.

 Just as general advice, I would suggest:

-- If you are already working with Lightroom or Photoshop, you can leverage all the features they offer using a plugin that is simple and effective, such as Noiseware, Luminar or Topaz; adjusting and making the noise reduction selectively using Photoshop tools.
+- If you are already working with Lightroom or Photoshop, you can take advantage of all the features they offer by using a plugin that is simple and effective, such as Topaz Denoise AI, Noiseware, or Luminar; adjusting and applying the noise reduction selectively using Photoshop tools.

-- If you don’t use any photo editing software and Lightroom exceeds your budget ($9.99 per month), you can start working with a cheaper photo editor that include noise reduction tools such as Luminar, which has a fixed permanent price of 69$.
+- If you don’t use any photo editing software and Lightroom exceeds your budget ($9.99 per month), you can use Denoise AI as a standalone version or start with a cheaper photo editor that includes noise reduction tools, such as Luminar, which has a fixed price of $69.

 - ALL plugins and software covered in this article offer free trials, so you can download the different plugins, test them with your own images, and choose the plugin that best suits your needs.

-If you use any other plugin that we didn’t mention leave a comment to take it into account in future updates.
+If you use any other plugin that I didn’t mention, please share it in the comments so I can include it in future updates.
 Thank you!